 a) The Nib

-The nib is the part of the pen that touches the paper when writing.
-The shape and style of nib is important as it changes the amount of ink distributed and hence the thickness of the line you are writing.
+The nib is the part of the pen that writes on the paper.
+Different shapes and styles of nibs can change the amount of ink distributed and the thickness of your writing line.

 b) The Grip

 The grip is the place where you hold onto the pen.
 This can be made from a variety of materials for style, aesthetics, and comfort.